 More information about the fellowship can be found at bodyfellows.html

-The Body MRI Fellowship at Stanford accepts up to two fellows annually.
-The fellowship provides a year of intensive training in clinical MR across a wide range of diagnostic and therapeutic applications.
-The fellow will be responsible for running the clinical service of three inpatient and six outpatient clinical scanners, including four 3T scanners, with primary responsibility for most protocols and initial interpretations.
-There are also outstanding research opportunities, with close ties to leading MR engineers and physicists at the Lucas Center.
+The Body MRI Fellowship provides a year of intensive training in clinical MR across a wide range of diagnostic and therapeutic applications.
+The fellows will be responsible for running the clinical service, with primary responsibility for most protocols and initial interpretations.
+Additionally, fellows will take part in MR guided procedures, scanner-side exam optimization and troubleshooting, translational research, and teaching.
+The service currently consists of over a dozen clinical and research scanners, the majority of which are 3T including PET/MR scanners.
+There are outstanding research opportunities, with close ties to leading MR engineers and physicists at the Lucas Center.
 At least 20% dedicated research time is included in the fellowship.
 The fellow will also have a strong educational presence in the Department, with responsibility for organizing clinical MR conferences for the Residency Program.

 The Breast Imaging Fellowship offers training in digital mammography with CAD; breast tomosynthesis; breast ultrasound; core biopsies under ultrasound and stereotactic guidance; breast magnetic resonance (MR) for cancer and implants; MR-guided core biopsy; MR-guided preoperative needle localization instruction; and outcome analysis of new technology.
 Research time is provided during the fellowship for academic projects.
 Ongoing research projects include MR-guided breast biopsy techniques, breast MR spectroscopy, PET, PET-CT, large core needle biopsy, and device development and testing.